openMSX

 This file implemented 3 utility functions:

-Definition: Autofire.cc:9
+Definition Autofire.cc:9

 uint8_t byte